pabllopf/Inefable/README.md

 ## Acknowledgments

-* Thanks to my father and my friends for considering this challenge.
+* Thanks to my family and my friends for considering this challenge.
 * Thanks to Raúl for giving me some ideas.
 [RaulLozanoPonce](https://github.com/RaulLozanoPonce).